Español

 For medical questions, we encourage you to review our information with your doctor.

-This publication is accompanied by "Cancer Statistics for African American/Black People, 2022," a scientific article published in the American Cancer Society’s CA: A Cancer Journal for Clinicians.
+The Cancer Facts & Figures for African American/Black People 2022-2024 report is an educational companion for “Cancer Statistics for African American/Black People, 2022,” a scientific paper published in the American Cancer Society flagship journal, CA: A Cancer Journal for Clinicians.